stackinstance/docker-ubuntu/README.md

 # docker-centos

 When your developing (for example) in Symfony2 and want to use Docker for development, you can use this package to include Docker into your (Symfony2) project.
-This package will include a Docker instance with Centos 7 installed with php + apache2 and APC.
+This package will include a Docker instance with Ubuntu 14.04 installed with php + apache2 and APC.
 Just follow the installation steps and your done.

 ## Installation steps: